Ilexpwh/hadoop-community-detection/README.md

-#group hadoop assignment from cuhk in the past.
+#group hadoop assignment from IERG4300 in the past.